manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

 ## Multi-shot Lock-Commit

-Instead of [solving consensus on a single entry](https://decentralizedthoughts.github.io/2020-11-29-the-lock-commit-paradigm/), we implement an ever-growing **commitLog** of decisions that is extended by **appending** commands to it.
+Instead of solving consensus on a [single command](https://decentralizedthoughts.github.io/2020-11-29-the-lock-commit-paradigm/), we implement an ever-growing **commitLog** of decisions that is extended by **appending** commands to it.
+Similar to the previous post, we do not talk about executing the commands as well as how clients can learn about consensus.

 # Multi-shot Lock-Commit for omission failures